-Most of the CTV commercials cannot be skipped.
-Or you can do it, but you have to press the little cross in the corner of the screen, and it's extremely uncomfortable to do with the remote.
+Most of the CTV or OTT ads cannot be skipped.
+Sometimes, this is possible, but users have to press the little cross in the corner of the TV screen, which is extremely uncomfortable to do with the remote.

 Because CTV advertising is a part of programmatic advertising, the possibilities of its setting are much wider and more varied than the opportunities of setting up ads on traditional TV.

 The CTV campaign settings are the same as for native or video ads.
-There are also advanced targeting options and a wider selection of inventory.
+There are also advanced targeting options and a more comprehensive selection of inventory.

 On linear TV, the cost of advertising is fixed, unlike on OTT and CTV.
 Here, the cost of the display will be determined based on real-time bidding, which is part of the DSP's service.

 With the video format, advertising can be very creative on its own.
 But with CTV ads, there's a lot more opportunity to make a catchy one because of the interactivity.
 You can add a button or QR code to get viewers more engaged.

 For example, the cryptocurrency exchange Coinbase ran an ad during Super Bowl 2022 where a QR code moved across a black screen, bouncing off its borders.

 Targeting multiple devices

 Connected TV audience targeting will amplify the message and increase the visibility of the brand or product you're advertising.

 - Many platforms and data providers can't map cookies or mobile advertising identifiers (MAIDs) to IP addresses, which limits the scale of inventory available for IP-based audience targeting.

 - Lack of audience fragmentation due to hidden account sharing.
-Since many families, friends or partners often use the same account to watch streaming content, targeting a specific demographic group of customers can be difficult.
+Since many families, friends, or partners often use the same account to watch streaming content, targeting a specific demographic group of customers can be difficult.
 However, it's still much better than the targeting (or lack thereof) on linear TV.